keitaroinc/keitaro-theme/README.md

 # Keitaro Inc. - WordPress Theme

-The official WordPress theme of Keitaro Inc.
+The official WordPress theme of [Keitaro Inc.](http://www.keitaro.com/)

+Keitaro offers reliable managed services based on open-source technologies.
+Our passion for Linux and open-source defines us.

+Our mission is continuous improvement and enrichment of our knowledge and expertise by creating unique customer experience and delivering top-notch open-source and Linux-based solutions.

 ## Requirements